api-federation/design/use-cases/UC3-industry-market.md

 Often there's a central entity that regulates the industry.
 It can also provide IT services to the industry.
 As different companies will provide different services this entity can work as an entry point for developers that want to consume the APIs.

-This can be achieved by having the having the companies services hosted centrally with different levels of integration:
+This can be achieved by having the companies services hosted centrally with different levels of integration:

 ### 1. Yellow Pages
 -------------